unicitynetwork/aggregator-subscription/README.md

 The endpoint also shows the time of expiry for the key.

 Note that currently, the payment actives the key for 1 month.
 If the user pays again during the time the key is active, the key expiration date is further advanced by 1 month.
-There is currently a limit that disallows purchases to extend the key validity period for longer than a year from the date at hand.

 ## Administrative interface